UVCE-Marvel/EV-RE-001/LEVEL1.md

   Description:
   An advanced (optional) module exploring how to run machine learning models on STM32 MCUs using STM32Cube.AI and TinyML techniques.

-  Note: Every STM32 NucleoBoard variant has its own Datasheet, Reference Manual and Schematic manual so please ensure to download these       pdfs correctly depending on the part number of the NucleoBoard you are using.
+  **Note**: Every STM32 NucleoBoard variant has its own Datasheet, Reference Manual and Schematic manual so please ensure to download these       pdfs correctly depending on the part number of the NucleoBoard you are using.

  ## Task 10 - Auto Night Lamp Using LED for Electric Vehicles(Embedded)